Temperature dependent polarization of the thermal radiation emitted by thin, hot tungsten wires: Conclusions

 \section{Conclusions}

 Thermal radiation has long been proved to be, at least, partially polarized.
 Spatial and temporal coherence of the light emitted by bodies of restricted geometry gives origin to phenomena, which are of interest for both fundamental physics and engineering applications.
-We have measured the degree of linear polarization of thermal radiation emitted by thin, long tungsten wires in an extended temperature range up to the tungsten melting point.
+We have measured the degree of linear polarization of thermal radiation emitted by thin, long tungsten wires in an extended temperature range up to the melting point.
 The measurements are carried out in a wavelength band across the infrared and visible region, in which the polarization is directed perpendicularly to the wires axis.
 We have observed a marked decrease of the polarization when $T$ is increased.
 We have been able to explain the temperature dependence of the polarization by extrapolating the validity of the Drude-type formula for the dielectric constant well beyond the temperature and wavelength ranges, for which it was originally proposed in literature.
+Further measurements are now under way to investigate different metals in order to validate the present approach.